-What Do Women Like to Drink? the Only True Answer Is: It All Depends.
+What Do Women Like to Drink?
+The Only True Answer Is: It All Depends.

 Is Cider That What Do Women Like to Drink?

 At least one to two brands are always represented.
 Whether it’s a British cider that looks more like a beer with apples (Strongbow) or that cider that we’re more used to and that is sweeter, at least one cider can always be ordered in your favorite cafe.
-Unlike beer, cider has a higher percentage of alcohol – 4 to 5% – and by its nature does not interfere with the nature of the place: it will not bother families with children in the cafe garden or people of different tastes and ages who are there.
-Cider is a fairly safe and tasty drink.
+Unlike beer, cider has a higher percentage of alcohol – 4 to 5% – and by its nature, does not interfere with the nature of the place: it will not bother families with children in the cafe garden or people of different tastes and ages who are there.
+Cider is a relatively safe and tasty drink.

-In the past, wines in local cafes were obtained in stupid glasses, and only 125 milliliters.
-Now, a much bigger preference is given to glasses with a larger volume, 175 ml for white wine, and up to as much as 250 ml for red and red wine.
+In the past, wines in local cafes were obtained in stupid glasses and only 125 milliliters.
+Now, a much bigger preference is given to glasses with a larger volume, 175 ml for white wine and up to as much as 250 ml for red and red wine.
 Some cafes consciously go beyond the original concepts of local places to go out and get closer to wineries, offering an excellent selection of quality wines by the glass.
 Among them, you can find really sensual wines with fruit flavors.

 Whiskey, vodka, gin, rum, and cognac are the basic settings of every cafe that sticks to itself.
 It is often accompanied by brandy and brandy.
-Brandy per se deserves quite a study, with one caveat – the ladies who drink it in general, know very well which brandy they want.
+Brandy per se deserves quite a study, with one caveat – the ladies who drink it, in general, know very well which brandy they want.
 Most often, it is not any “vine” and “plum brandy”, but honey, walnut, cherry, and other exotic brandies.
-Unlike brandy, cocktails and mixtures can be made with other strong drinks.
+Unlike brandy, cocktails, and mixtures can be made with other strong drinks.
 Gin – a tonic is also popular for its simple preparation – a tonic, some crushed ice, and a little lemon are added to one shot of gin.